 Habitat for Humanity Home Builds

 Everyone deserves to live in a safe, affordable home.
-This can only happen with the hard work of volunteers, local businesses and the community’s own determination to make things better.
-Habitat for Humanity North Central provide home ownership opportunities to families falling below 60% of the area median income.
-Helping low income home owners maintain the safety and comfort of their homes through critical home repairs ia also a fundamental part of our mission.
+This can only happen with the hard work of volunteers, local businesses, and the community’s own determination to make things better.
+Habitat for Humanity North Central provides homeownership opportunities to families falling below 60% of the area’s median income.
+Helping low-income homeowners maintain the safety and comfort of their homes through critical home repairs is also a fundamental part of our mission.

 FITCHBURG — Friends of Fitchburg Abolitionist Park will receive a $4,500 grant from the North Central Massachusetts Association of Realtors to assist in the transformation of an unused parcel on Snow Street to a “pocket park” and memorial site.

 Fitchburg State University has agreed to let organizers use the university-owned property at 42-50 Snow St. as the memorial site for anti-slavery activist and resident Benjamin Snow Jr.